suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 tabulate==0.9.0
 ```

+Approximate — not a verified pin of the exact Kaggle session that produced these
+results.
+For an exact match, `pip freeze` from that session.

 ## How to Run

-1. Add the [NIH ChestX-ray14 dataset](https://www.kaggle.com/datasets/khanfashee/nih-chest-x-ray-14-224x224-resized) to your Kaggle notebook
+1. Add the [NIH ChestX-ray14 dataset](https://www.kaggle.com/datasets/khanfashee/nih-chest-x-ray-14-224x224-resized) to a Kaggle notebook (GPU enabled)
-2. Set `MINI_RUN = True` for a fast pipeline check, `False` for the full run reported above
+2. Run all cells top to bottom. `MINI_RUN = True` in the config cell for a fast
+   pipeline check; `False` for the full run reported here
-3. Run all cells top to bottom — the notebook includes training, evaluation, Grad-CAM,
-   bootstrap CIs, subgroup breakdowns, the view-position hypothesis check, and the
-   quantitative Grad-CAM localisation, in one script
+3. `SKIP_MAIN_TRAINING_IF_CHECKPOINT_EXISTS = True` will load a saved `main_best.pth`
+   instead of retraining, if one exists in the working directory
+4. Ablation cells (13–14) run automatically after the main pipeline — no separate
+   trigger needed
-4. The final section prints paste-ready markdown tables matching everything in this README
+5. The final cell prints paste-ready markdown tables matching everything above

+---

+## License

+MIT License

+Copyright (c) 2026 .
+Suhaib Shdefat

+Permission is hereby granted, free of charge, to any person obtaining a copy of this
+software and associated documentation files (the "Software"), to deal in the
+Software without restriction, including without limitation the rights to use, copy,
+modify, merge, publish, distribute, sublicense, and/or sell copies of the Software,
+and to permit persons to whom the Software is furnished to do so, subject to the
+following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
+INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
+PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT
+HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF
+CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE
+OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.